ARK-Pay/Team-Sync/README.md

 - User Authentication: Secure user registration and login system.
 - Project Management: Create, update, and delete projects.
-- Task Management: Create, update, and delete tasks within each project.
 - User Management: Invite team members to collaborate on projects.
 - Real-time Updates: Utilizes WebSockets for real-time project and task updates.
 - Dashboard: A user-friendly dashboard to manage your projects and tasks.